 Emory University and the Winship Cancer Institute

-Dr. Ramalingam is Deputy Chair, Therapeutic Studies, and Chair, Thoracic Cancer Committee of ECOG-ACRIN.
+Dr. Ramalingam is Deputy Chair for Therapeutic Studies, and Chair of the Thoracic Cancer Committee of ECOG-ACRIN

 Joseph A. Sparano, MD, Co-Chair

-Dr. Sparano is Chair, TAILORx Breast Cancer Trial, and former ECOG-ACRIN Vice Chair.
-He is one of the founders of the ECOG-ACRIN Mentoring Program.
+Dr. Sparano is Chair, TAILORx Breast Cancer Trial, and former Vice Chair of ECOG-ACRIN.
+He is one of the founders of the ECOG-ACRIN Mentoring Program

 |Research Support Committees|